Antispam - Appliance

 - Independence of existing hardware

-F.A.Q about Antispam - Appliance
+F.A.Q. about Antispam - Appliance

-How an Antispam Appliance Works?
+How does an Antispam Appliance Work?

-Since an antispam appliance is a hardware, it can be placed at the entry point of the email server to inspect and filter every message that enters the email server.
+Since an antispam appliance is hardware, it can be placed at the entry point of the email server to inspect and filter every message that enters the email server.
 An antispam appliance is capable of evaluating IP addresses that are included in the email messages from the sender.
 The appliance can also examine the message content and then compare it against the criteria and parameters that have been set for receiving email messages.

 Advantages of an Antispam Appliance